cockroachdb/docs/cockroachcloud/run-bulk-operations.md

 <section class="filter-content" markdown="1" data-scope="cc-free">

 {{site.data.alerts.callout_info}}
-`BACKUP`, `RESTORE`, and `IMPORT` features with `userfile` are only available on Free Tier CockroachCloud clusters after upgrading to v21.1.
+`userfile` is only available as storage for `BACKUP`, `RESTORE`, and `IMPORT` operations on CockroachCloud Free Tier after upgrading to v21.1.
 {{site.data.alerts.end}}

 In CockroachCloud Free clusters, `BACKUP`, `RESTORE`, and `IMPORT INTO` can be used with [`userfile`](../{{site.versions["stable"]}}/use-userfile-storage-for-bulk-operations.html) storage, a per-user bulk file storage.